Categories: Technology

 The paradox of impartial news

-Joshua Benton at the Nieman Journalism Lab argues that the idea of impartial news is recent one.
+Joshua Benton at the Nieman Journalism Lab argues that the idea of impartial news is a recent one.
 Originally the press was incredibly partisan, with no restrictions or censorship of content.
 As local newspaper monopolies took hold, becoming more objective and impartial was found to be better for business — reaching wider audiences and increasing circulation.

 As Josh Benton so eloquently put it, “When you are the only paper in town, you can’t risk pissing off liberals by being too conservative, or visa versa.”
 We’ve seen an upturn in partisan press following the democratisation of online information over the past couple of decades.